ElishaPhillips/ElishaPhillips.github.io/_projects/quantum.md

 <script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(e){if(void 0!==e.data["datawrapper-height"]){var t=document.querySelectorAll("iframe");for(var a in e.data["datawrapper-height"])for(var r=0;r<t.length;r++){if(t[r].contentWindow===e.source)t[r].style.height=e.data["datawrapper-height"][a]+"px"}}}))}();</script>

-As the final step in this process, I wrote a simple nearest neighbor algorithm that found the peak values within a small 'box' swept across the x and y-axis.
+As the final step in this process, I wrote a simple nearest algorithm that found the peak values relative to their nearest neighbors within a small 'box' swept across the x and y-axis.
 I'd add that there is room for improvement with the efficacy of this algorithm, but this proved to be effective and avoided the inconsistencies of simply isolating the peak current values across the system.
 I also took the eigenvector graph and mapped a 2mV slice from the origin across the x-axis, retaining the initial parameters for the y axis.

 # Results